RyanHowe083/JohnDeereTechnicalAssessment/README.md

 ## Usage

 The application will display the top 50 words found in the url which points to the book Moby Dick.
 Some words were filtered out if overly common.
+While testing the results compared to some simple websites results I noticed some special characters would throw off the count.
+I handled this by removing those characters, however I did not want to intrude so much as to essentially destroy certain words all together.
+I also found that quotation marks were not easy to remove so I elected to keep those such that the words whale and "whale are considered to not be the same.